andrefau/Adventure/README.md

 Adventure
 =========

-Currently a work in progress.
-The finished result will be a text-based adventure game written in Java.
+A text-based adventure game written in Java.
+The game contains five different levels the player must traverse.
+To run the game, download the source files and run "Klient.java".